xiangp126/CrossLv/README.md

 ![](./gif/persistlv.gif)
 - Featured with
     - provide different modes for installation, considering if has root privilege or not
-    - put all packages from network into one directory, easy to delete
+    - put all packages from Internet into one directory, easy to delete
     - install all packages into one same directory, not to interfere with system old ones
     - version compare, only trigger installation of certain package when requirements met
     - auto fit for different os type, alredy support Ubuntu | CentOS | Mac